Tucked away in a peaceful oceanfront cove on the Caribbean island of St. Martin, the Grand Case Beach Club is a haven of laid-back comfort.

 You can choose from studios to studios with a loft on an upper floor, one-bedroom suites, one-bedroom suites with an additional loft, and two-bedroom suites.

-Our one-bedroom suite (600 sq. ft. on one level) featured a king size bed, which could be curtained off from the living/dining room, a bathroom with a rain shower with pebble floor, a large balcony with cushioned loungers and a fully-equipped kitchen with white cupboards.
+It featured a king size bed, which could be curtained off from the living/dining room, a bathroom with a rain shower with pebble floor, a large balcony with cushioned loungers and a fully-equipped kitchen with white cupboards.

 The kitchen had a full-size fridge, coffee maker and everything we needed to make meals.
 Not that we cooked in all the time!
 We were on vacation, after all.